 In addition to cartilage, the larynx contains special structures known as vocal folds, which allow the body to produce the sounds of speech and singing.
 The vocal folds are folds of mucous membrane that vibrate to produce vocal sounds.
 The tension and vibration speed of the vocal folds can be changed to change the pitch that they produce.

 The trachea, or windpipe, is a 5-inch long tube made of C-shaped hyaline cartilage rings lined with pseudo stratified ciliated columnar epithelium.
 The trachea connects the larynx to the bronchi and allows air to pass through the neck and into the thorax.
 The rings of cartilage making up the trachea allow it to remain open to air at all times.
-The open end of the cartilage rings faces posteriorly toward the esophagus, allowing the esophagus to expand into the space occupied by the trachea to accommodate masses of food moving through the esophagus.
+The open end of the

 The main function of the trachea is to provide a clear airway for air to enter and exit the lungs.
 In addition, the epithelium lining the trachea produces mucus that traps dust and other contaminants and prevents it from reaching the lungs.
 Cilia on the surface of the epithelial cells move the mucus superiorly toward the pharynx where it can be swallowed and digested in the gastrointestinal tract.

 VI.
 Bronchi and Bronchioles: